rainbowsend/TIE-GCM-PDAF/README.md

 ### FILTER%LOCALIZATION_COORD_SYS

-  Specifies how distance between observations and states is measured
+  Specifies how the distance between observations and states is measured

-  1: distance in meters computed using haversine formula
+  1: distance in meters computed using the haversine formula

   2: distance in number of grid cells